 \ThmSFree*

-\begin{proof} First, to show that (i) implies (ii) let $B\subseteq\algA$ be a 2-absorbing subuniverse.
-If $B$ is a proper subset of $A$, then Proposition~\ref{prop:inside_abs} gives us a minimal semilattice edge, a contradiction.
+\begin{proof} \hypertarget{ProofThm62}{} First, to show that (i) implies (ii) let $B \abs_2 \algA' \leq \alg A$.
+If $B$ is a nonempty proper subset of~$A'$, then Proposition~\ref{prop:inside_abs} gives us a minimal semilattice edge in $\alg A'$ and thus in $\alg A$, a contradiction.

-By Theorem 2.12. of~\cite{Berman10:varieties} the existence of a 3-edge term operation is equivalent to a so-called 3-cube operation and then (ii) implies (iii) follows from Theorem 4.5 in~\cite{kazda21:cube-terms} (see also \cite{kearnes17:cube-term-blockers}) and the fact that $\Clo(\algA)$ is generated by a single ternary operation by Theorem~\ref{thm:single_operation_generates} and that projective subuniverses are 2-absorbing (Proposition~\ref{prop:projective-implies-binabs}).
+By Theorem 2.12. of~\cite{Berman10:varieties} the existence of a 3-edge term operation is equivalent to a so-called 3-cube operation and then (ii) implies (iii) follows from Theorem 4.5 in~\cite{kazda21:cube-terms} (see also \cite{kearnes17:cube-term-blockers}) which provides a 3-cube operation whenever $\Clo(\algA)$ is generated by a single ternary operation (which is the case by Theorem~\ref{thm:single_operation_generates}) and no subalgebra of $\algA$ has a nontrivial projective subuniverse (which is the case by Proposition~\ref{prop:projective-implies-binabs}).

 From~\cite{Berman10:varieties} it follows that (iii) implies (iv) -- it is proved there that the existence of an edge (or cube) term operation is equivalent to having few subpowers.

 Finally, we show that (iv) implies (i).
 If $\algA$ contains a semilattice edge, then by Theorem~\ref{thm:minimaledgesquotients}(a) it also has a subalgebra term equivalent to a 2-element semilattice.
 It is known from \cite{Berman10:varieties,Idziak10:few} that a semilattice does not have few subpowers. \end{proof}